Maldives police say blast that hurt Nasheed act of terrorism - WTMJ

 Associated Press

-MALE, Maldives (AP) — The Maldives police said Friday an explosion that wounded former President Mohamed Nasheed was an act of terrorism but no suspects were identified.
+MALE, Maldives (AP) — Police in the Maldives said Friday an explosion that wounded former President Mohamed Nasheed and four others including a British national was an act of terrorism and they are attempting to identify four possible suspects.
 Australian police said they are ready to assist the investigation.

-Nasheed, 53, was wounded in the blast Thursday night outside his home and was being treated in a hospital in the capital, Male, police said.
-Home Minister Imran Abdulla told a local television that his injuries were not life-threatening.
+Nasheed, 53, was wounded in the blast outside his home Thursday night as he was about to get into his car, police said.
+He is being treated in a hospital in the capital, Male, where multiple surgeries were performed to remove shrapnel, they said.
+Home Minister Imran Abdulla told a local television station that the injuries were not life-threatening.

-He is the current Parliament speaker and was the first democratically elected president of the Indian Ocean archipelago, from 2008 to 2012.

-Maldives police said in a text message they treat the explosion as an act of terrorism but did not give details on possible suspects or the bomb device.
-No one has claimed responsibility for the blast.
-Photos circulated on social media showed a ripped-up motorcycle at the scene.

 Nasheed has been an outspoken critic of religious extremism in the predominantly Sunni Muslim nation, where preaching and practicing other faiths are banned by law.

+Nasheed is the current Parliament speaker and was the first democratically elected president of the Indian Ocean archipelago, serving from 2008 to 2012.

+Current President Ibrahim Mohamed Solih said in a televised speech that Australian Federal Police investigators will arrive on Saturday.
+The Australian police force said it will assess what assistance they can provide the investigation.

-The Maldives is known for its luxury resorts but has seen rare violent attacks.
+The Maldives is known for its luxury resorts but has experienced occasional violent attacks.
 In 2007, a blast in a park in the capital wounded 12 foreign tourists.

 Violence has been blamed on a rise in religious extremism.
-The Maldives has one of the highest per capita numbers of militants who fought in Syria and Iraq.
+The Maldives has one of the highest per capita numbers of militants who fought in Syria and Iraq alongside the Islamic State group.

-Arrests have been made from time time.
-Maldives authorities announced in January that a group of eight arrested last November were found to have been planning to attack a school and were in the process of building bombs in a boat at sea.
-Police said they also conducted military training on uninhabited islands and had recruited children.
+Maldives authorities announced in January that eight people arrested in November were found to have been planning to attack a school and were in the process of building bombs in a boat at sea.
+Police said they also conducted military training on uninhabited islands and recruited children.

+Hameed said it was not known whether the attack on Nasheed was linked to that group.

-Nasheed’s presidency ended a 30-year autocratic rule, but his own term was cut short when he resigned amid protests.
-He was defeated in the subsequent presidential election and became ineligible to enter the 2018 race because of time served in jail.
-His party colleague, Solih, won the vote.
+Nasheed’s presidency ended 30 years of autocratic rule, but his own term was cut short when he resigned amid protests.
+He was defeated in the subsequent presidential election and was convicted of terrorism under his predecessor for having arrested a top judge while president, and was sentenced to 13 years in prison.

+He was allowed to go to Britain for medical treatment and received asylum there in 2016.
+His party colleague, Solih, won the 2018 presidential election and Nasheed was able to return home.

 “Wish him a speedy recovery.
 Know that he will never be intimidated,” Jaishankar said.